cloudhead/toto/README.md

 #### on heroku

-Toto was designed to work well with [heroku](http://heroku.com), it makes the most out of it's state-of-the-art caching, by setting the _Cache-Control_ and _Etag_ HTTP headers.
+Toto, and subsequently Glinda, was designed to work well with [heroku](http://heroku.com), it makes the most out of it's state-of-the-art caching, by setting the _Cache-Control_ and _Etag_ HTTP headers.
 Deploying on Heroku is really easy, just get the heroku gem, create a heroku app with `heroku create`, and push with `git push heroku master`.